tigera-cs/Calico-Enterprise-Networking-Training-FR/5. Calico Enterprise Egress Gateway/README.md

 worker2  BGP      master   up     13:24:20    Established
 ```

-If you check the routes, you will see the edge gateway is reachable through the worker node where it has been deployed:
+13. Check the routes on the bastion node.
+You should see that the edge gateway pod is reachable through the worker node where it has been deployed:

 ```
 ip route